255ribeiro/Algorithmic_Modeling_Special_Training/docs/Rhino_3D_Training/rh_install/install_rhino.md

 4. You will need to login or create a account to download.

-5. After download, look for your license key in the e-mail you use in your account.
+5. After download, look for your license key in the e-mail you used in your account.

 6. insert the license key.